Measuring Your Brand Marketing Return-on-investment (ROI)

-With the ever-growing competition in online retail, eCommerce branding is more important than ever.
+With the ever-growing competition in online retail branding is more important than ever.
 Businesses with high brand relevance have the power to strongly influence consumers' buying decisions.
-This is because consumers are more likely to make a purchase - and even pay a higher price - with brands that they recognise, trust and have an emotional connection with.
-But while many eCommerce brands realise the value in strong brand equity, accurately tracking eCommerce branding return on investment can be a challenge.
+This is because consumers are more likely to make a purchase - and even pay a higher price - with brands that they recognize trust and have an emotional connection with.
+But while many eCommerce brands realize the value in strong brand equity accurately tracking eCommerce branding return on investment can be a challenge.

-Below are four actionable steps marketers can take to ensure they capitalise on every brand interaction in order to measure and build their eCommerce brand:
+Below are four actionable steps marketers can take to ensure they capitalize on every brand interaction in order to measure and build their eCommerce brand:

 Gather valuable insights from your brand website

-However, while it is important to build your brand with a website, 45% of shoppers still prefer to shop with third-party retailers.
-When optimising your brand website, it is important to ensure these customers are also considered - particularly when purchase intent is high.
-A 'Buy Now' button, such as the Where to Buy solution ensures these consumers can easily be guided to the product at the retailer of their choice.
+However while it is important to build your brand with a website 45% of shoppers still prefer to shop with third-party retailers.
+When optimizing your brand website it is important to ensure these customers are also considered - particularly when purchase intent is high.
+A 'Buy Now' button such as the Where to Buy solution ensures these consumers can easily be guided to the product at the retailer of their choice.

 Increase and track shoppable moments

-Enabling more shoppable moments is a great way to capitalise on brand interactions with consumers, which will also increase a brand's recognition.
+Enabling more shoppable moments is a great way to capitalize on brand interactions with consumers which will also increase a brand's recognition.
 Providing a seamless path to purchase also means customers are more likely to associate the brand with ease and convenience.

 The below questions can help you understand if your brand is offering enough shoppable moments:

 When a consumer views a video or over-the-top ad how easy is it for them to buy the product?